attester/attester-launcher/README.md

 * `phantomjsArgs` Array of string arguments to pass to the phantomjs executable.
 Defaults to an empty array.

 * `scriptArgs` Arguments to the phantomjs control script.
 Defaults to an empty array.
+    * The `--local-console` argument can be used to display logs (calls to `console.log`, `console.error`...) locally before sending them to the attester server.
+If this argument is not used, those logs are only sent to the attester server.

 ### $webdriver